Researchers urge for protection of waterways that connect different bodies of water and sustain life.

 However, there are few studies on monitoring freshwater corridors and their importance for biodiversity and related ecosystems services.
 A new study “Identifying the current and future status of freshwater connectivity corridors in the Amazon Basin”, published in Conservation Science and Practice, assesses the critical areas that need to be protected to maintain this delicate balance.
-The study was co-authored by Bernardo Caldas, Alliance of Bioversity and CIAT researcher and MEL Director for CALPE, and Michele Thieme.
+The study was co-authored by Bernardo Caldas, Alliance of Bioversity and CIAT researcher and Monitoring, Evaluation and Learning Director for Catalyzing and Learning through Private Sector Engagement (CAL-PSE) program, and Michele Thieme.

 “The data and information generated by this research group are crucial for the conscious and integrated management of freshwater ecosystems in the Amazon.
 Besides biodiversity, the health of these freshwater systems is crucial for food production and climate change adaptation strategies”, said Caldas.

 Rivers and related freshwater systems (floodplains and temporary lakes) in the Amazon serve multiple functions: they provide habitats for freshwater fish populations that provide food security both for local communities and cities in the region, they deliver sediment downstream, mitigate the impacts of extreme weather events such as droughts or floods, and provide habitats for biodiversity.
 Safeguarding healthy, free-flowing rivers is crucial to maintaining these critical ecosystem services over time.